aaronicsubstances/cskabomu/README.md

 4. quasi web requests, to provide alternative request-response protocols resembling http, and also to ease transition to http usage
 5. quasi web mail, for deferred processing thanks to automated email thread processors, and "dictionary of callbacks with ttl" idea for simulating deferred processing as immediate processing.

-## Quasi Procedure Call (QPC) Framework
+## Quasi Web Application Framework

 1. Deployment enviroment: localhost

-1. QPC transport wrapper: connectionless, datagram.
+1. Quasi Web transport wrapper: connectionless, datagram.

-1. QPC transports: memory, UDP, unix domain socket.
+1. Quasi Web transports: memory, UDP, unix domain socket.

 2. Streaming strategy: use temporary regular files.

 3. Multithreading strategy: event loop

-3. HTTP processing strategy: ExpressJS
+3. Web request processing strategy: ExpressJS

 3. Protocol: Mimicks Sun RPC and HTTP.
 Also mimicks HTTP/2 in using headers in place of request line, response line and even scheme (https).

-3. Protocol syntax: CSV headers and binary body
+3. Protocol syntax: binary preamble, CSV headers, and binary trailer
-    1. qpcHeader is concatenation of version, pduType, requestId, flags, embeddedHttpBodyLen.
+    1. preamble is concatenation of version, pduType, requestId, flags, embeddedHttpBodyLen.
-    2. http headers are in CSV format, which each row consisting of one key and multiple values.
+    2. CSV is used for http headers and HTML forms.
+Each CSV row is a key followed by multiple values.
     3. user specified headers must be capitalized or contain an upper case letter (ie cannot contain only lower case letters).

 5. IApplicationCallback interface